lucie-zimmer/MB-ManyWebcams/README.md

 If any participant needs to be excluded from the data after the preprocessing is already done, this file (containing one participant ID per line {TODO: How does this look??}.) can be optionally included to make the analysis script ignore the participants.

 #### demographic_data.csv

-(Make sure the csv uses ; as a sepearator)
-TODO: Lucie?
+This file is created manually by filling in the "Individual Lab Participants Data" template, which can be downloaded here: https://docs.google.com/spreadsheets/d/14XckZ6vg7hWV7BC7dj9ga30o0aiEO7v2l_2XQZHV57M/edit#gid=0 The project specific data validator, which can be found here (https://manybabies.shinyapps.io/validator/) should be used before submitting the data.
+This app checks the demographic data spreadsheet to make sure everything is formatted correctly.
+Make sure the csv uses ; as a sepearator.